jlesquembre/clj-dev-utils/README.md

 clj -X:user
 ```

 That command will execute the `local-utils/init` function.
-It takes 4 optional
+It takes some
-argument:
+optional arguments:

 - `main`: Main entry point for your program.
 It will require that namespace.
 - `exec`: Boolean, defaults to _false_.
 If true, the main function will be